riverbed/steelscript-netshark/README.md

-Riverbed SteelScript for Cascade Shark
+Riverbed SteelScript for Cascade NetShark
 ======================================

-This package provides device specific bindings for interacting with Riverbed Cascade Shark devices as part of the Riverbed Steelscript for Python.
+This package provides device specific bindings for interacting with Riverbed Cascade NetShark devices as part of the Riverbed Steelscript for Python.

 See [http://github.com/riverbed/steelscript.common](steelscript.common) for